-Beginning in January 2014, a newly overhauled GED is being used in Colorado.
-Colorado uses GED to issue High School Equivalency Diplomas, and with the 2014 GED aligned to more rigorous standards, having this diploma will reflect test taker's readiness for postsecondary education and the workforce.
+In January 2014, a newly overhauled GED began being used in Colorado.
+Colorado uses the GED to issue High School Equivalency Diplomas, and with the updated GED aligned to more rigorous standards, having this diploma will reflect test taker's readiness for postsecondary education and the workforce.
 The Colorado GED Testing Program provides oversight and resources to GED Testing Centers in the state of Colorado, as well as information and resources for test takers.

 GED Testing Services (GEDTS) recently announced a change in the GED test passing score from 150 to 145.
 The Colorado Department of Education (CDE) uses the recommended passing cut score of the GED Testing Services (GEDTS) to determine passage of the GED exams in Colorado.
 The change made to the recommended passing cut score by GEDTS will be utilized to determine passage of the GED exams in Colorado.
 Any questions regarding the changes GEDTS has made to cut scores should be directed to GEDTS at email@example.com or 1-877-392-6433.
 Additional information can be found at GEDTS' Score Enhancements Resource webpage, including FAQs for educators, and FAQs for testers.